 Memorable Manitobans: Alexander “Sandy” Murray (1839-1913)

-In April he was appointed Speaker of the House in which capacity he served until December 1886.
-He was appointed Minister of Municipal Affairs 7 July 1887, and remained in office until 30 April 1888.
+In April he was appointed Speaker of the House in which capacity he served until December 1886, when he was re-elected for Assiniboia.
+He was appointed Minister of Municipal Affairs 7 July 1887, and remained in office until resigning on 20 December 1887.
 He then accepted a post in the Municipal Commissioner’s office which he held for many years.
 He was twice a delegate to Ottawa as a promoter of “Better Terms.”

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.

 Marriage registration [Marie Laura Murray, Louis Dauphinais], Manitoba Vital Statistics.

 Marriage registration [Isabella Ann Murray, James Newman Richards], Manitoba Vital Statistics.

 “Hon.
 Alex.
 Murray, Winnipeg pioneer, died yesterday,” Winnipeg Tribune, 13 May 1913, page 1.

 “Legislator of early days dead,” Manitoba Free Press, 14 May 1913, page 9.